A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Field examples / Guidance for implementation

-Decisions on dividend distribution, donations to the community, plans to reduce interest rates, etc. are examples of how the Board can use profits to reach its social strategy.
+Decisions on dividend distribution, donations to the community, plans to reduce interest rates, etc. are examples of how the board can use profits to reach its social strategy.

 Resources for indicator 2.A.3.2